Kacper2048/RoboArmLinux/README.md

  (Pico-software) In order to save a time I took ready example hello_world from pico and I remodel everything what I needed.
  In order to compile the program you have to go to specified directory and use command `make -j4` and move ready *.uf2 file to rp pico.

- (Pico-hardware) Connect wires according to instruction `instruction.png`.
-By default 6 gpio pins are used to control the servos.
+ (Pico-hardware) By default 6 gpio pins are used to control the servos.
+I set range for pins from 10th to 15th(also included) to control. number of pin refers to gpio numbering.

 ### Warnings